jhampson-dbre/nginx-proxy-waf/nginx_proxy/DOCS.md

 - `DetectionOnly` - (default) process security rules and log detections but never executes any disruptive actions (block, deny, drop)
 - `On` - process security rules; blocks potentially malicious requests

+### Option `security.debug` (required)

+If true, writes the ModSecurity audit log to the addon log.
+Useful for reporting false positives.

 ## Known issues and limitations

 - By default, port 80 is disabled in the add-on configuration in case the port is needed for other components or add-ons like `emulated_hue`.